Youplala/DateABot/data/nlu.md

 - i will impregnate you
 - do you want to fuck me ?
 - Let's have sex
+- dick pic
+- You want a dic pick

 ## intent:ask_doing
 - What you doing?